superstarlifter/doc/docs/how_to/quickbooks_api.md

-## Accessing your QuickBooks Data
+## Integrate with QuickBooks

 To access your QuickBooks data in StarLifter, all you need is a QuickBooks Admin login.
-Contact your Quickbooks administrator  for login information.
+Contact your QuickBooks administrator for login information.

 ### Enter your Quickbooks credentials into StarLifter